 This format has a couple of major disadvantages.
 Firstly, with the proliferation of viruses and adware on the Internet, many visitors are suspicious of having to run an executable file just to read a document.
 Putting your book in this format may put off such people.
 Secondly, your audience is restricted to Windows users.

 In the past, this format had the advantage that you do not need to tell your visitors to download a specialized viewer to read the file.
 They can just double-click the file.
 Nowadays, I feel that this advantage is more than offset by its disadvantages and the fact that other formats like the PDF can also be read by most people simply by double-clicking the file, since they already have the viewer on their systems.

-Probably the only remaining advantage this format has is if you want to impose some sort of protection for your ebooks, commonly called "DRM".
+Probably the only remaining advantage this format has is if you want to impose some sort of restrictions or protection for your ebooks, commonly called "DRM".
 For example if you are selling ebooks, and you don't trust your buyers not to distribute it to others, some ebook compilers provide features like including a serial number into every ebook and password-protecting pages.
 Note that although I mention this as "advantage", it may actually come back to bite you since users typically don't like DRM protections, and they tend to cause their own share of system compatibility problems.